 By rolling over unsecured credit into your mortgage, you’ll usually end up paying back more overall.
 The good news is that your monthly payments are often lower and for some people, that’s all they’re bothered about.

 You would also be securing debt against your home, which means if you miss any of your monthly mortgage payments, you run the likely risk of your home being repossessed.
 This is a lot different from missing payments on the likes of loans or credit cards.

 Over the years, it’s often been too easy to obtain credit.
 It’s a lot quicker and easier to borrow than to save up.
 Oftentimes people have invested in some home improvements though, which can increase the value of their home.

-It’s quite the task trying to make payments into historic debt if it’s gathering interest.
-Not all customers qualify for zero per cent credit card transfers.
+It’s quite the task of trying to make payments into historic debt if it’s gathering interest.
+Not all customers qualify for 0% credit card transfers.

-Before you look into consolidating credit, it’s recommended that you do a budget planner, analysing what you’re spending and where on a monthly basis.
+Before you look into consolidating credit, it’s recommended that you do a budget planner, analysing what you’re spending and where every month.
 There may be certain luxuries, such as takeaways, coffee days and gym memberships that you don’t necessarily need.

 You do have the option of personal loans to consolidate your credit cards.
 At least loans have set end dates, whereas credit cards don’t.
 Personal loans are also usually taken out over shorter terms than mortgages, with you possibly paying back less interest.

 It could be worthwhile speaking to a family member who may be able to assist you.
 Some find this embarrassing and would rather not ask their parents, but in truth, they’re often more than happy to help in any way they can.